- Contact Sales

 Converged infrastructure will minimise the drudgery of hardware integration and free up customers to experiment with software innovation.
 It’s designed to increase IT responsiveness to business demands while reducing overall cost of computing.

-Voice of the Enterprise: Converged Infrastructure survey, 451 Research found that 40% of surveyed end users plan to increase spending on converged infrastructure through 2015 – a clear sign that converged will become more prevalent in 2016.
+In its inaugural Voice of the Enterprise: Converged Infrastructure survey, 451 Research found that 40% of surveyed end users plan to increase spending on converged infrastructure through 2015 – a clear sign that converged will become more prevalent in 2016.